Food and Drink Producers in Norway: Hardangerfjord

 Can tourists come to Aga cider farm and taste Hardanger Cider?

 Yes!
-You can book the "Cider Tour in The Hardangerfjord" through Fjord Tours.
+You can book the "Cider Tour in the Hardangerfjord" through Fjord Tours.
 The Cider Tour in the Hardangerfjord is a journey into the heart of Norway's stunning fjord landscape and lush fruit orchards.
-Start from Bergen or Oslo and travel to beautiful Hardanger where you can taste a variety of our locally produced ciders and a delicious lunch which will consist of locally sourced ingredients with a focus on fresh produce.
+Start from Bergen and travel to beautiful Hardanger where you can taste a variety of our locally produced ciders and a delicious lunch which will consist of locally sourced ingredients with a focus on fresh produce.

 What's the best thing about Norwegian apples?